NicklasVraa/LiX/readme.md

 # The `Academic` LaTeX Class
 This is a showcase of a LaTeX document class for academic writing.
-The template uses custom commands and environments, which allows a higher level of abstraction, to speed up writing.
+It implements custom commands and environments, which allow a higher level of abstraction, to speed up writing.

 While LaTeX is the indisputable king for typesetting academic papers, it does have a steep learning curve and is very syntax-heavy.
 To ease the burden of typesetting and bring the focus back on the content, the syntax should be as light as possible - hence this humble project.